-The Performance-Based Standards (PBS) Vehicle Monitoring Scheme is a scheme of the Telematics Monitoring Application (TMA) of the National Telematics Framework.
-TMA is a Level 2 Assurance application.
+The TMA Performance-Based Standards Vehicle Monitoring Scheme (TAS) uses the Telematics Monitoring Application (TMA) of the National Telematics Framework.

-The scheme is administered by the Department of State Growth (DSG), Tasmania (as the Authority), to:
+The scheme is made available by the Department of State Growth (DSG), Tasmania, to:

 - permit access of Performance-Based Standards (PBS) Level 2 vehicle combinations exceeding 26 m in length (e.g. 30-m A Doubles, 30-m B Doubles) or 68.5-tonne gross mass to the Tasmanian road network